asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/How-to-extend-SIP-functionality-in-Asterisk/index.md

----

-**Note:**
+!!! note
     Subscription handlers are still in development.
 If you cannot find the `res/res_sip_mwi.c` file, it may be that it has not been merged yet.

----
+[//]: # (end-note)

 SIP Publication handler